kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/Intel/Update_BIOS_S2600WF_UEFI.md

 3. Software Downloads:
     - Download the BIOS and Firmware Update Package: [S2600WF_EFI_BIOSR02.01.0017.zip][Intel® Server Board S2600WF Intel® Download] from the Intel website.

-> Verify the integrity of the downloaded file using the SHA256 checksum provided on the site.
+> [Verify the integrity][hash] of the downloaded file using the SHA256 checksum provided on the site.

 ## Important Notes: